 First and second year Honors College students enrolled in the Research Apprenticeship Program (RAP) can earn Honors credit by taking HONR 297 (1 credit).
 This course is repeatable up to three times for a total of three credits.
 However, if repeated the course will still only count as one course out of the required five distinct courses for Honors Foundations Program completion, fulfilling between 1-3 credits depending on how many times it is repeated.
 Contact the Office of Undergraduate Research for more information on this program.

 Students may also receive credit for a non-Honors course by contracting it as an Honors class.
 By adding some extra course requirements (usually through more intense reading requirements, a special paper, and/or a final project), students receive Honors credit for the non-Honors course.
-In order to do this, students should contact their professor before the semester begins or very early in the semester to fill out a contract form (see Contract Course Information).
+In order to do this, students should contact their professor before the semester begins or very early in the semester to fill out a contract form online (see Contract Course Information).
 The form, when completed, will be reviewed on a rolling basis up until the Friday of week 7 of a given semester.

 Honors Book Clubs

 Honors Book Clubs are special one-hour classes centered on a faculty–chosen

 book.
 While not held every semester, book clubs are offered from time

 to time to allow students to have a different kind of class experience that

 is almost entirely discussion.
 Past book clubs have been led by university

 presidents, the Honors College Dean, and distinguished faculty.
 Students